Introduction:

 Air hockey goalie rules

 The same rules for air hockey play apply to the goalie.
 Since you are the only player on your team, you have to make sure not to commit any of the fouls listed above.
-Make sure not to get upset when a goal is scored against you as you only have 10 seconds to resume play.
+Ensure you do not become upset when a goal is scored against you, as you only have 10 seconds to resume play.

-Air hockey is played one handed even if you can use both hands at the same time.
-If you are tired, you get 1 ten second timeout per game.
+In air hockey, players use only one hand, even if both hands are available simultaneously.
+A tired player is granted one ten-second timeout per game.
 It is not much of a rest but then you are not exerting as much energy as a real ice hockey player.

 Air hockey defense rules